betsyjwolf/evidence-maps/README.md

 ## Graph

-If a picture says a thousand words, this is the take-home graph:
+If a picture says a thousand words, this is the take-home graph.
+- Title: Distributions of the empirical Bayes effect size predictions by topic area and outcome measure type

 ## Data